Seek healthcare

 The aim of the PRP is to improve the quality of life and increase your acceptance of pain through behavioral changes as well as facilitating engagement in family life, work and society.
 The main goal for most patients is starting or returning to work/studies or maintaining/expanding working hours.

-The pain rehabilitation lasts for 8-12 months from assessment to follow up.
+The pain rehabilitation can last for 12 months from assessment to follow up.
 The PRP lasts for five weeks, three-four days a week.
 You will also have different homework.
-Each program has 5-7 patients.
-If you live far away you can stay at the patient hotel in Sandviken during the PRP.
+Each program has 5–7 patients.
+If you live far away you can stay at the patient hotel in Gävle during the PRP.

 The PRP includes both theoretical and practical training.
 No passive treatments such as injections, massage or acupuncture are given during the rehabilitation.
 The team uses a behavioral treatment model with a holistic biopsychosocial perspective.
 This treatment model has medical, psychosocial and vocational components.
 The team makes an individual pain analysis and also determines the consequences of pain for you.
 You may also have the opportunity to express your core values in life, which form the goals in your individual rehabilitation plan.